vdux/vdux/Readme.md

 ### babelrc

-Put this in your babelrc and `npm install babel-plugin-transform-react-jsx` to make JSX work with `element`.
+Put this in your `.babelrc` and `npm install babel-plugin-transform-react-jsx` to make JSX work with vdux's `element` creator.

 ```json
 "plugins": [